Why, people? Why?

 Because feeling down, or dealing with Depression, when you are chronically ill is apparently wrong.

 I have been stewing over this comment for a few months now.
 At the time I mumbled my way through an incoherent set of words that could have been essentially summed up as a simple, "No".
 After the fact, I beat myself up for all the things I wish I'd said, instead of being foiled by a combination of shock and brain fog.
 And then I got angry.
 I may have ranted at the long-suffering Mr Grumpy for a while and let off a few exasperated, FFSs.
-But I always wish I had the guts to ring back as say my piece.
+But I always wish I had the guts to ring back and say my piece.
 Instead, I took the less confrontational road of spending my nights ruminating on all I wish I'd said.

 I've been trying to think why it affected me so deeply.
 I think I have finally boiled it down to 4 main points.